nikolasdan/Tab-Manager-Beta/README.md

 # Tab-Manager-Beta

-A browser Tab Manager webapp that represents the tabs in a graphical way.
+A Tab Manager webapp that represents the tabs in a graphical way.

 <h1>Usage:</h1>